cacilhas/kodumaro/docs/2020/10/algebra.md

 ### Monad

-[Haskell](https://www.haskell.org/)’s monads have put people in dread, but they’re nothing than a variation of functor approach.
+[Haskell](https://www.haskell.org/)’s monads have been getting people in dread, but they’re nothing than a variation of functor approach.

 A monad is a wrapper around a datum or data that can operate over them flatly mapping the results and possibly describing side-effects.